splerp/udacity-projects/02 Tournament Results/README.md

 The tournament database structure aims to be as simple as possible, while providing more complicated views when more detailed information is required.

 #### Tournament table
-Stores information about each tournament registered in the system.
+Stores information about each tournament registered in the database.

 #### Player table
-Stores information about each player registered in the system.
+Stores information about each player registered in the database.

 #### TournamentPlayer table
 When a player signs up for a particular tournament, a new TournamentPlayer entry is created.
 This table also keeps track of the number of bye rounds a player has had for this tournament.